Xlient/tq-CSharp/levels/botnet/objectives/2_create_project/description.md

 </ul>
 </div>

-The activities from here on will require that you create a C# project on your computer.
+The activities from here on will require that you create a C# project on your computer via the dotnet Command line interface or CLI or Visual studio
-To do this first create a folder to hold your project.
+To do this first open your terminal and create a folder to hold your project.
 Once you have created a folder, you can do one of the following to create your project:

-1. Inside the new folder you made, type in:
+1. Navigate to the folder you just created and inside the new folder you made, type in the following command:
-  <code>dotnet new console  -n name of your project </code> in your terminal
+  <code>dotnet new console  -n <name of your project> </code> in your terminal

 Here is an example.
 ```cmd